scsskid/benedikt-gr-site/src/posts/2020-09-19-netlify-cache-control.md

 They apparently set `cache-control: max-age=0` for most files but also keep possibility of caching without further configuration.

-If you want to control the caching by yourself to can set some [Header Rules](https://docs.netlify.com/routing/headers/):
+If you want to control caching by yourself to can set some [Header Rules](https://docs.netlify.com/routing/headers/):

 ## Example 1: